 In the previous post, we understood with an example what is competency and the need of skill, knowledge and attitude to become competent.
 Lets understand how organizations use competency framework.

 How do organisations use competency framework?

 Organisations that use competency based Human Resources practices will have a competency framework (a set of competencies that enable superior performance) for each role.
 It is a rigorous process to define a set of competencies for a given role.
-Such rigour is essential because the competency framework becomes the basic template for several people related decisions.
+Such rigor is essential because the framework becomes the basic template for several people related decisions.